 - This is done via https://github.com/christian-vigh-phpclasses/PdfToText

-If you want the content of the files which are in the File Gallery to be accessible by a search, and if you have a script that extracts the file content into a text, you can associate the script to the Mime type and the files content will be indexed.
+It is possible, once you enabled "Automatic indexing of file content" (Control Panels, File Galleries, Search Indexing tab ), to index the content of the files which are in the File Gallery so they can be retreived by a search.
+If you have a script that extracts the file content into a text, you can associate the script to the Mime type and the files content will be indexed.

-If you want to search on files in the file galleries, you must provide handlers to extract the text for the file's MIME type.
+If you want to search on files in the file galleries, you must provide handlers to extract the text for the file's MIME type (some may still work by default).
 The commands, such as strings or pdftotext must exist on your server.
 The type-command associations are defined in the Indexing tab of the Admin: File Gallery page.

 To check support on your server, use Tiki Check.

 |application/msword|| catdoc %1 |

 |application/x-pdf||pstotext %1||poppler-utils or pstotext|

 |application/x-troff-man||man -l %1||man-db|

 |text/enriched|| col -b %1 |

 |text/plain|| col -b %1 |